-A plaintiff in a discrimination or retaliation case may proceed "either directly by persuading the court that a discriminatory reason more likely motivated the employer or indirectly by showing that the employer's proffered explanation [for the adverse employment action] is unworthy of credence."
+A plaintiff in a discrimination or retaliation case can prove their case "either directly by persuading the court that a discriminatory reason more likely motivated the employer or indirectly by showing that the employer's proffered explanation [for the adverse employment action] is unworthy of credence."
 Kokes v.
 College, 148 S.W.3d at 393.
-A plaintiff need not produce evidence of both pretext and actual discriminatory intent to create a fact issue on discrimination claim.
+A plaintiff need not produce evidence of that the employers reason is false ("pretextual") and actual discriminatory intent to create a fact issue on discrimination claim.
 Machinchick v.
 PB Power, Inc., 398 F.3d at 350-51 (citing Reeves v.
 Sanderson Plumbing, Inc, 530 U.S. 133, 148, 120 S.Ct.
 2097 (2000)).
 A plaintiff may prove discrimination through various kinds of evidence, including direct and circumstantial evidence, and the statutes contemplate a mixture of legitimate and illegitimate motives.
 Kokes v.
 College, 148 S.W.3d at 393.
-Direct evidence of an employer's discriminatory intent is rare, and plaintiffs ordinarily prove pretext by circumstantial evidence.
+Direct evidence of an employer's discriminatory intent is rare, and plaintiffs ordinarily prove discrimination or retaliation (pretext) by circumstantial evidence.
 LaPierre v.
 Benson Nissan, Inc., 86 F.3d 444, 449 (5th Cir.1996).